Aimolik/Af-landingpage/README.md

 # AbuBakr Foundation's Landing Page

-Developed and deployed to handle RSVPs for their event in April.
+Developed and deployed to handle RSVPs for their event in April 2025.